 5. Ancient Toxicologists

 So how did humans ever figure out which foods were fatal, and which were safe to eat?
-Known as the ‘Father of Chinese Medicine’, Shen Nung lived around 2695 BCE and is said to have tasted and catalogued 365 different herbs.
-He is credited with introducing herbal drugs to Chinese medicine, but apparently died of a toxic overdose.
-We can also thank other historical figures like King Mithridates VI and Dioscorides for testing, categorizing and documenting the toxicological effects of various substances.
+Known as the ‘Father of Chinese Medicine’, Shen Nung lived around 2695 BCE and is said to have tasted and cataloged 365 different herbs.
+He is credited with introducing herbal drugs to Chinese medicine but apparently died of a toxic overdose.
+We can also thank other historical figures like King Mithridates VI and Dioscorides for testing, categorizing, and documenting the toxicological effects of various substances.